</> htmx

 HX-Request-TypeSet to "full" for full page requests (target is body or has hx-select) or "partial" for partial page requests

-AcceptNow explicitly set to "text/html, text/event-stream"
+AcceptNow explicitly set to "text/html"

 Removed Response Headers